-Trond is an IT architect and sociotechnical facilitator from the consulting firm Scienta.no and has many years’ experience working with large, complex, and business critical systems, primarily as a developer and architect on middleware and backend applications.
+Trond is an IT architect and sociotechnical practitioner from the consulting firm Scienta.no with many years’ experience working with large, complex, and business critical systems, primarily as a developer and architect on middleware and backend applications.
 His main interests are service-orientation, domain-driven design, event driven architectures, and open sociotechnical systems, working in industries like telecom, media, TV, and public sector.
-His mantra: great products emerge from collaborative sense-making and design.
+His mantra: great products emerge from collaborative sensemaking and design.

 Trond tweets at @trondhjort and blogs at www.linkedin.com/today/author/trondhjort

 Trond er en IT-arkitekt og sosioteknisk utøver fra konsulentselskapet Scienta med mange års erfaring fra store, komplekse og forretningskritiske applikasjoner, primært som utvikler og arkitekt på mellomvare- og backendsystemer.
 Hans hovedinteresser er tjenesteorientering, domene-drevet design, hendelsesdrevet arkitektur og åpne sosiotekniske systemer, da benyttet i bransjer som telekom, media, TV-distribusjon og det offentlige.
 Mantra: Gode produkter blir til gjennom tett designsamarbeid.

 Area of Expertise